DHTMLX/scheduler-docs/data/api/scheduler_header_config.md

 };
 ~~~

-If you want to call api/scheduler_rendercalendar.md with different parameters, you'll need to provide your own onclick handler for the minicalendar button:
+If you want to call api/scheduler_rendercalendar.md with different parameters, you need to provide your own onclick handler for the minicalendar button:

 ~~~
 scheduler.config.header = [